 glossary celibates: in this context, a person who abstains from sexual activity, particularly penile-vaginal penetration

 sex work(ers): involves receiving money or goods in exchange for consensual sexual services or erotic performances, either regularly or occasionally

 trafficking: to deal or trade in something illegal, common examples are drug, human, and sex trafficking

 manual sex: refers to sexual activities involving hands (fingering, handjobs, etc)

 public lewdness: refers to indecent or obscene behavior in public (i.e. car sex, sex in a fitting room, so on)

 STI/STD: sexually transmitted infection/disease; transmitted via bodily fluid or genital-to-genital contact

 “safer”: I encourage saying safer sex instead of just safe—there is no such thing as safe sex, and saying “practice safe sex” is misleading because even if you do everything right, there is always a risk.

-vaginismus: the muscles at the opening of the vagina become tightly contracted, making penetration impossible
+vaginismus: the muscles at the opening of the vagina become tightly contracted, making penetration difficult or even impossible